amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

     </div>

     <div class="toright">
         <p>The diagrams shows two types of propellers: clockwise (called pushers) and counterclockwise (called pullers).
-It is most reliable to recognize the correct propeller type by its shape as shown below.
-Note that the propellers below have the edge with the shallow consistent curve at the leading edge in direction of rotation and the more radical scalloped (and usually thinner edge) as the trailing edge.</p>
+It is most reliable to recognize the correct propeller type by its shape.
+Note that the propellers have the edge with the shallow consistent curve at the leading edge in direction of rotation and the more radical scalloped (and usually thinner edge) as the trailing edge.</p>
     </div>
 </div>